MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 - SAS Viya 3.5 SMP and MPP architectures on Linux
 - SAS Viya 4.0 on AKS

 This guide provides general information for running SAS on Azure, not platform-specific information.
 These guidelines assume that you host your own SAS solution on Azure in your own tenant.
 SAS doesn't host a solution for you on Azure.
-See [SAS Managed Application Services](https://www.sas.com/en_us/solutions/cloud/sas-cloud/managed-application-services.html) for more information on the Azure hosting and management services that SAS provides.
+For more information on the Azure hosting and management services that SAS provides, see [SAS Managed Application Services](https://www.sas.com/en_us/solutions/cloud/sas-cloud/managed-application-services.html).

 ## Architectural overview

 :::image type="complex" source="./images/sas-azure-guide-architecture-diagram.png" alt-text="Architecture diagram showing how to deploy SAS products on Azure." border="false":::
    The diagram contains a large rectangle with the label Azure Virtual Network.
-Inside it is another large rectangle with the label Proximity placement group.
+Inside it, another large rectangle has the label Proximity placement group.
 Two rectangles are inside it.
 They're stacked vertically, and each has the label Network security group.
 Each security group rectangle contains several computer icons that are arranged in rows.
 In the upper rectangle, the computer icons on the left side of the upper row have the label Mid tier.
 The icons on the right have the label Metadata tier.
 The lower row of icons has the label Compute tier.
 In the lower rectangle, the upper row of computer icons has the label M G S and M D S servers.
 The lower row has the label O S Ts and O S S servers.
 :::image-end:::

 SAS Azure deployments typically contain three layers: